MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exallocatepoolwithtag.md

 The <b>ExAllocatePoolWithTag</b> routine allocates pool memory of the specified type and returns a pointer to the allocated block.

 >[!IMPORTANT]
-> ExAllocatePoolWithTag has been deprecated in Windows 10, version 2004 and have been replaced by [ExAllocatePool2](nf-wdm-exallocatepool2.md).
+> ExAllocatePoolWithTag has been deprecated in Windows 10, version 2004 and has been replaced by [ExAllocatePool2](nf-wdm-exallocatepool2.md).
 For more information, see [Updating deprecated ExAllocatePool calls to ExAllocatePool2 and ExAllocatePool3](/windows-hardware/drivers/kernel/updating-deprecated-exallocatepool-calls).

 ## -parameters